JerBouma/jerbouma.github.io/InvestmentsTracker.md

 ---
 layout: page
 title: Investments Tracker
+description: Spreadsheets that can be used by Retail Investors to monitor investment decisions and country, sector and strategic allocations.
 investments_tracker: Yes
 ---
 Do you know how your investments hold up against the overall market?
 Do you know if you would have been better off